Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Symplectic divisors in dimension 4

 We have another straightforward corollary concerning the genus of a class in the following.

 \begin{corollary} Let $(X,\omega)$ be a symplectic rational or ruled manifold.
-Suppose $A\in H_2(X;\ZZ)$ is a class with $\omega\cdot A>0$, $\omega\cdot (K_{\omega}+A)<0$ and $A\cdot F\neq 1$ if $X$ is irrational ruled, then $A\cdot (A+K_{\omega})<0$. \end{corollary}
+Suppose $A\in H_2(X;\ZZ)$ is a class with $[\omega]\cdot A>0$, $[\omega]\cdot (K_{\omega}+A)<0$ and $A\cdot F\neq 1$ if $X$ is irrational ruled, then $A\cdot (A+K_{\omega})<0$. \end{corollary}

 \begin{proof} The key observation is that $A\cdot (A+K_{\omega})$ is the SW index for both $-A$ and $K_{\omega}+A$.
-If $A\cdot (A+K_{\omega})\geq 0$, by applying Theorem \ref{thm:liliu} to the classes $-A$ and $K_{\omega}+A$ to see that one of them must have non-trivial Seiberg-Witten invariant.
+If $A\cdot (A+K_{\omega})\geq 0$, apply Theorem \ref{thm:liliu} to the classes $-A$ and $K_{\omega}+A$ to see that one of them must have non-trivial Seiberg-Witten invariant.
 But this contradicts with the assumption that both of them have negative pairing with $\omega$. \end{proof}